dgaydukov/cert-aws/sa/files/sa.md

 You can also use `signal-resource` cli to complete condition.
 In this case you don't even need WaitConditionHandle.
 * CreationPolicy (only applied to AutoScalingGroup/Instance/WaitCondition) - resource waits for signal from `cfn-signal` utility that installed on ec2.
 Use it in case you want CF to mark resource creation complete only after some script would finish execution in `userdata`.
 You add it to one of three above resource, and then use `/opt/aws/bin/cfn-signal -e $? --stack ${AWS::StackName} --resource Instance --region ${AWS::Region}` to signal that CF can complete with resource creation
+So you can use WaitCondition:
+* without anything, just call it directly using `signal-resource` api
-So you can use WaitCondition with either WaitConditionHandle (in this case you have to curl it's url) or with CreationPolicy (in this case you have to call `cfn-signal` cli utility)
+* with `WaitConditionHandle` (in this case you have to curl it's url), keep in mind that for each update if you need new wait you have to create new `WaitConditionHandle`, cause old already passed timeout
+* with `CreationPolicy` (in this case you have to call `cfn-signal` cli utility)

 ###### IAM
 There are 3 types of permission: